 - A hot water bottle or hot pack can be applied to the back for back pain during labor.

 Hydrotherapy is the use of water for physical or psychological benefits.
 It is something that all women enjoy once they are in labor.
-The shower and tub are both wonderful.
+The shower and tub are both fantastic.
 Here are some of the physiological and psychological benefits:

 - Ease of movement with greater mobility due to buoyancy (when in the tub)